Natural Science Collections and Access and Benefit Sharing

 All member institutions have agreed to implement the CETAF Code of Conduct & Best Practices which was developed by CETAF’s Legislations and Regulations Liaison Group.
 That means for example that in order to obtain prior informed consent, CETAF members will provide a full explanation of the purposes for which biological material will be used and how genetic resources may be utilised.
 It will subsequently take any steps reasonably possible to ensure that the biological material was acquired in accordance with the applicable law.

-Due to the not-for-profit nature of the work of CETAF members, benefits arising from their research are most non-monetary.
+Due to the not-for-profit nature of the work of CETAF members, benefits arising from their research are mostly non-monetary.
 Hence, benefit-sharing typically involves non-monetary benefits, such as scientific training, education, capacity building, technology transfer, collaboration on scientific work programmes and the mutual sharing of research results and publications.

 In addition to the best practices, the downloadable annexes include a use statement, a glossary, a list of monetary and non-monetary benefits, practical advice for ABS management in museums, herbaria, and botanic gardens, templates for different material transfer agreements, and a data use statement.